mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

 ... )

 ```
+Here, the `RealMatrices` sampling class samples from 2 by 2 matrices by default.
+See [Sampling](../sampling.md) for more information.

 The next few lines call the grader as a check function.
 The inputs `'4*A*B^2'` and `'4*A*B*B'` are correct:
 ```python
 >>> grader1(None, '4*A*B^2')